MaterializeInc/katacoda/intro-wikipedia/step3.md

     FORMAT REGEX '^data: (?P<data>.*)';
     ```{{execute T2}}

-    (We've filled in <path to wikirecent> for you as "/root/wikirecent")
+    (We've filled in the path to wikirecent for you as "/root/wikirecent")

     This source takes the lines from the stream, finds those that begins with `data:`, and then captures the rest of the line in a column called `data`